A PRIUS ALTERNATIVE

 The C-Max sports a feisty, yet functional look, with a sharply raked windshield and Ford’s new hexagon-shaped grille.
 Seventeen-inch alloy wheels add a touch of muscle to the side view.
 The interior reflects a lot of the Focus/Escape design.
 The dash is huge, and features a large eight-inch display screen in the center.
-A smallish speedometer, flanked by digital readouts, provides essential data for the driver.
+A backlit speedometer, flanked by digital readouts, provides essential data for the driver.
 My test car was equipped with sturdy cloth-covered seats that looked like they would hold up well over time.

 For a small car, five inches shorter than a Prius v, the C-Max has excellent head- and legroom, front and rear.
 Passengers have chair-like seating and tall side windows, which afford each a good view of the road.
 However the storage space at 24.5 cu.-ft. behind the back seat is 10 cubes smaller than that of the Prius v.